jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Name a character and choose a number.
 Put all supporting characters with that name on enemy sides into their owner's hands.
 For the rest of the game, supporting characters with that name on enemy players' sides, and in enemy hands, decks and KO piles have a cost equal to the chosen number and nothing can ever, ever change that.

 # Base ATK and DEF
 Some effects refer to a character's Base ATK and DEF.
 This means a character's stats before any effects or counters modify them.
 A character's Base ATK and DEF are usually the same as their printed ATK and DEF.
-The only difference is that some effects
+The only difference is that some effects might temporarily change a character's Base stats.

 # Battle of Wills